McAnally–Hilgemann Racing: Truck No. 91 history

 The team ran the No. 91 in 2022 full time with Colby Howard.
+Howard would not return for 2023 and the team was subsequently shut down.

 On December 6, 2023, it was announced that Jack Wood would drive the No. 91 truck part-time for 2024, and full time in the ARCA Menards Series West in the No. 16 Chevy.

 The No. 91 would end up running the full schedule in 2024 with other drivers driving the truck in the races Wood was not entered for.
 Zane Smith was initially scheduled to run in four races, but drove an additional race at Pocono.
 Vicente Salas raced at Gateway finishing 25th.
 Connor Hall made his Craftsman Truck Series debut at Richmond, finishing an impressive 10th in his first career start.
 Corey Day drove the remaining two races at Kansas and Homestead.
 Ryan Reed would race the truck at Talladega, finishing 7th.

 On December 17, 2024, it was announced that Jack Wood would drive the 91 full-time in 2025.

-On November 20, 2025, it was announced that Christian Eckes will return to the Craftsman Truck series full-time for the 2026 season, this time driving the No. 91 Chevrolet.
+On November 20, 2025, it was announced that Christian Eckes will return to the Craftsman Truck Series full-time for the 2026 season with McAnally’s team, this time driving the No. 91 Chevrolet.